 Waxhead Sun Defense Baby Zinc Oxide Vitamin E + D Enriched Sunscreen Lotion, SPF 35

-Sun Safety Tips for Kids According to EWG:
+Sun Safety Tips for Kids:

 A few blistering sunburns in childhood can double a person’s lifetime chances of developing serious forms of skin cancer.
 The best protection is a hat and shirt.
 After that, protect kids with a sunscreen that’s effective and safe.